-May-Thurner Syndrome Treatment in Tampa using IVUS intravascular ultrasound and stenting, performed at The Vein and Vascular Institute of Tampa Bay, by Board-Certified Vascular Surgeon, Dr. Kerr, helped Charlotte improve leg circulation.
+May-Thurner Syndrome Treatment in Tampa using IVUS intravascular ultrasound and stenting, performed at The Vein and Vascular Institute of Tampa Bay, by Board Certified Vascular Surgeon, Dr. Kerr, helped improve Charlotte’s leg circulation.

 For years, Charlotte was suffering from leg swelling, leg pain, and fatigue.
 These debilitating symptoms were not allowing her to do her daily routine and enjoy her family and friends.

 Charlotte’s previous doctors thought her symptoms were caused by water retention and they were prescribing her water pills as a cure.
 The water pills did not help her symptoms at all and her symptoms only continued to worsen.